DocTree

 Tree

-Views are realized in the form of trees that can be nested as deep as you like.
+Views are realized in the form of tree structures that can be nested as deep as you like.
 The Tree menu contains functions that deal with this, like cut-copy-paste and controlling what is visible:

 cut/copy/paste for tree parts can also be done using the toolbar: